AminMal/stgin/README.md

 **Directories:**

-Directories are a bit out of RESTful APIs concept, so It's not possible in stgin to return them as a http response.
+Directories are a bit out of RESTful APIs concept, so It's not possible in stgin to return them as an http response.
 Instead of defining routes for the file system, a special Routing function is available as `StaticDir`:
 ```go
 SomeController.AddRoutes(...) // some routes